Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 My go-to stylish sneakers are these white leather Cole Haan sneaks.
 Top your look off with tasteful makeup, nice jewelry, and a pair of dark sunglasses.

 You might enjoy dressing up a bit, especially if it’s warmer out.
-Wearing a nice dress makes for better photos and could earn you more cordial treatment from locals or even get you mistaken for being local.
+Wearing a nice dress makes for better photos and could earn you more cordial treatment from locals or even get you mistaken for being a local.

 What not to wear: Shorts, athletic sneakers, baseball caps, old-looking t-shirts, and anything with a university name on it will immediately brand you as a foreigner anywhere in Europe, but especially so in Paris.
-I recommend leaving these items at home.
+I recommend leaving those items at home.

 Ready to go?
 Book train tickets from London to Paris here!